 Discover the career path of Stephen Colbert, from the first major opportunity to industry-changing achievements.

-In 1995, Exit 57, a sketch comedy show created by Stephen Colbert, Amy Sedaris, and Paul Dinello, debuted on Comedy Central.
+In 1995, Exit 57, a sketch comedy show created by Sedaris, Dinello, and Colbert, debuted on Comedy Central.

-In 1996, Stephen Colbert performed on and wrote for The Dana Carvey Show.
+In 1996, Colbert performed on The Dana Carvey Show and wrote for the show.

-In 1997, Stephen Colbert joined the cast of Comedy Central's parody-news series The Daily Show on a trial basis.
+In 1997, Stephen Colbert joined the cast of Comedy Central's parody-news series The Daily Show in its second season.

-In 1998, Comedy Central picked up Strangers with Candy, a comedy series developed by Stephen Colbert, Amy Sedaris and Paul Dinello.
+In 1998, Comedy Central picked up Strangers with Candy, a comedy series developed by Colbert, Sedaris, and Dinello.

 In 1999, Jon Stewart took over hosting duties for The Daily Show, also serving as a writer and co-executive producer.

-In 1999, Stephen Colbert collaborated with Amy Sedaris and Paul Dinello on the sitcom Strangers with Candy.
+In 2000, Colbert collaborated with Amy Sedaris and Paul Dinello on the sitcom Strangers with Candy.

-In 2000, The Daily Show's popularity began to increase, particularly in the latter part of the U.S. presidential election season.
+In 2000, the series The Daily Show gradually began to take on a more political tone and increase in popularity, particularly in the latter part of the 2000 U.S. presidential election season.

-In 2002, new Daily Show correspondents Rob Corddry and Ed Helms imitated Stephen Colbert's style for a year or two.
+In 2002, Rob Corddry and Ed Helms joined The Daily Show's cast and imitated Stephen Colbert's correspondent style.

 On June 16, 2005, Colbert read the part of Leopold Bloom in Bloomsday on Broadway XXIV: Love Literature Language Lust: Leopold's Women Bloom at Symphony Space in New York City.

-In 2005, Stephen Colbert reprised his role for a film adaptation of Strangers with Candy, which premiered at the Sundance Film Festival.
+In 2005, Colbert reprised his role for a film adaptation of Strangers with Candy which premiered at the Sundance Film Festival.

-Stephen Colbert coined the word "truthiness" on the premiere episode of The Colbert Report in 2005.
+In 2005, Stephen Colbert coined the word "truthiness" on the premiere episode of The Colbert Report.

 In May 2006, New York magazine listed Stephen Colbert (and Jon Stewart) as one of its top dozen influential persons in media.

-On October 30, 2006, on an episode of The Colbert Report, Barry Manilow and Stephen Colbert jokingly signed and notarized a revolving biannual custody agreement for the Emmy Award after Colbert lost to Manilow in the category of Best Performance in a Variety, Musical Program or Special.
+On October 30, 2006, Barry Manilow and Stephen Colbert jokingly signed and notarized a revolving biannual custody agreement for the Emmy on The Colbert Report episode.

-On December 9, 2006, Merriam-Webster announced that it selected truthiness as its Word of the Year for 2006 after votes were accepted on their website.
+On December 9, 2006, Merriam-Webster announced that it selected "truthiness" as its Word of the Year for 2006.

-In 2006, Stephen Colbert was invited to perform as a featured entertainer at the White House Correspondents' Association Dinner, which he did in character.
+In 2006, Stephen Colbert performed at the White House Correspondents' Association Dinner.

-In February 2007, Ben & Jerry's unveiled a new ice cream flavor in honor of Stephen Colbert, named Stephen Colbert's AmeriCone Dream.
-Colbert donated all proceeds to charity through the new Stephen Colbert AmeriCone Dream Fund.
+In February 2007, Ben & Jerry's unveiled a new ice cream flavor in honor of Stephen Colbert, named Stephen Colbert's AmeriCone Dream, with Colbert donating all proceeds to charity.

 On March 3, 2007, Stephen Colbert was named Person of the Year by the U.S. Comedy Arts Festival in Aspen, Colorado.